 - 88% of IT leaders believe a central location for SaaS management would simplify processes, increase visibility, and allow teams to focus on strategic initiatives

 Statistic 1: Companies have hundreds of SaaS apps

 At Productiv, we routinely monitor trends in the industry, including SaaS sprawl.
-And at the end of 2022, we found that the average SaaS portfolio now comprises 254 apps.
+And at the end of 2022, we found that the average SaaS portfolio now comprises 315 apps.
 IT teams are dealing with managing hundreds of apps — which also means managing more licenses, spend, compliance risks, and user requests.
 Typically these teams are juggling the demands of a large app portfolio without additional resources.

 Statistic 2: SaaS spend is continuing to grow

 Gartner forecasts that annual SaaS spend will grow by 19%, which means companies (and often line-of-business managers) will continue to adopt more tools.
 The intent behind these SaaS purchases is of course to help arm employees with the right apps to be their most productive, but the growth puts more strain on limited IT resources.
 IT is responsible for governing and securing all of these apps, including apps not managed by IT, also known as shadow IT.

 Statistic 3: The majority of enterprise apps aren’t managed

-Productiv data reveals that 56% of enterprise apps aren’t managed (meaning no one pays close attention to things like renewal dates, licenses, app usage, security, and compliance).
+Productiv data reveals that, as of 2022, 53% of enterprise apps aren’t managed (meaning no one pays close attention to things like renewal dates, licenses, app usage, security, and compliance).
 In fact, for at least the last three years, shadow IT has accounted for more than half of the apps in the average SaaS portfolio.
 Teams are increasingly problem-solving app needs on their own by directly purchasing or signing up for tools.
 For IT, the rise of unmanaged apps can cause budget risks as well as larger threats to organizational security and compliance.